openfaas/openfaas.github.io/_posts/2018-08-01-gke-multi-stage.md

 | Load Balancer ingress | Ingress | 30 GB | $0.30 |
 | Total |  |  | $150.84 |

-The cost estimation was generated with the [Google Cloud pricing calculator](https://cloud.google.com/products/calculator/) on 31 July 2018 and could change any time.
+The cost estimation for a total of 10 vCPU and 22GB RAM was generated with the [Google Cloud pricing calculator](https://cloud.google.com/products/calculator/) on 31 July 2018 and could change any time.

 ## GKE TLS Ingress setup

+When exposing OpenFaaS on the internet you should enable HTTPS to encrypt all traffic.
+To do that you'll need the following tools:

+* [Heptio Contour](https://github.com/heptio/contour) as Kubernetes Ingress controller (or another ingress controller such as Nginx)
+* [JetStack cert-manager](https://github.com/jetstack/cert-manager) as Let's Encrypt provider

 Set up credentials for `kubectl`: